Last updated at Mon, 22 Jan 2024 21:33:38 GMT

 This How-to will use BackTrack5 R3, which is available from backtrack-linux.org, but you should also be able to use any other Linux distribution.
 I did not see any way on the Hack-A-Server website to get their VPN client working on Windows, so I'd recommend you stick to Linux.
 I already pre-registered my version of Metasploit on BackTrack for the quick penetration test in the latter part of this post.
 If you need help, check out this blog post on activating Metasploit on BackTrack5 R3.

-If you'd like to use the service, go to Hack A Server and sign up for a free account.
+If you'd like to use the service, go to Hack A Server's website and sign up for a free account.
 Once you're signed up, choose Training Area in the toolbar:

 As you can see, they have a ton of vulnerable machines available on the service.
 For the purpose of this test, we're going to choose Metasploitable.
 Click on the Hack it! button.